Neural Directional Filtering Using a Compact Microphone Array: INTRODUCTION

-The remainder of this paper is organized as follows: Section~\ref{sec:problem} formulates the problem and presents related work from the literature.
+The remainder of this paper is organized as follows: Section~\ref{sec:problem} formulates the problem.
 Section~\ref{sec:pm} details the proposed method, and the corresponding evaluation methods are presented in Section~\ref{sec:performance_metrics}.
 Section~\ref{sec:exp_setup} outlines the experimental setup.
 Section~\ref{sec:exp_anechoic} and Section~\ref{sec:exp_rvb} present the experimental study conducted in anechoic and reverberant conditions, respectively.
 Section~\ref{sec:unseen} investigates the \ac{NDF} performance for previously unseen moving sources.
 Finally, Section~\ref{sec:cls} concludes the paper.